 "With the Help of Thy Grace: Challenges and Solutions for Modern Catholic Youth” is the title of Alexandra Reis’ talk.
 Rapid changes in today’s world mean new challenges for young people.
 “Millennials” often find themselves lost as they transition to adulthood.
 Miss Reis will present various practical solutions for Traditional Catholic young people, who often second-guessing themselves, and second-guessed by older generations, are nevertheless ready and willing to defend and fight for the Truth.

 Alexandra Reis is a writer from Ontario, Canada.
 Aspiring to missionary life from a very young age in order to reach the most abandoned, Miss Reis spent time as a postulant in a traditional Dominican convent.
 Realizing that her vocation lay elsewhere, she returned to secular life and has channeled her zeal for studying and teaching the Truth and saving souls through writing a popular, monthly section for youth in Catholic Family News.
-Miss Reis also writes for CFN's website, besides her own blog From the Depths of the Catacombs.
+Miss Reis also writes for CFN's website, besides her own blog.
 She is now happily engaged to a young man whose family has also been involved in publishing for the traditionalist movement.
 Her conference talk will be geared especially toward younger attendees.

 CFN: What will be some of the spiritual highlights of the conference?

 BY: Most importantly, the daily Traditional Latin Mass.
 It will be, liturgically speaking, very beautiful because the conference is scheduled for the close of the Octave of Easter: Easter Friday, Easter Saturday and Low Sunday.